 I believe any believer who wants to do a specific ministry or wants to enter full-time ministry should read this book.
 Stephen Seamands is a man with vast experience and knowledge, and I am sure one can learn a lot from his teachings.
 And just let me share with you a short paragraph from his book: The ministry we have entered is the ministry of Jesus Christ, the Son, to the Father, through the Holy Spirit, for the sake of the church and the world.

-The fifth book: 21 Irrefutable laws of leadership by John C. Maxwell
+The last one: 21 Irrefutable laws of leadership by John C. Maxwell

 John Calvin Maxwell is an American author, speaker, and pastor who has written many books, primarily focusing on leadership.
 And his book 21 Irrefutable laws of leadership is probably his #1 best-selling book.
 In his book, he describes the rules that govern the world of a leader.
 And people who end up having success are the ones who know and apply these laws.
 It challenged my life.